 If it’s too thick for your liking, feel free to add more liquid and blend again.
 On the other hand, if it seems too thin, add more frozen peaches or a bit more almond butter.

-Nut free – For a nut free option, try using sunflower seed butter and soy or oat milk.
-You could also add 1/4 cup of raw rolled oats instead of nut/seed butter.
+~ For a nut free option, try sunflower seed butter instead of almond butter and soy or oat milk instead of almond milk.

-Peaches – Don’t love or don’t have peaches?
+~ Don’t love or don’t have peaches?
 Blueberries or strawberries would be delicious.
-Or simply double up on the bananas and add some ice (or use frozen bananas).
+Use frozen berries, if possible, for a cool creamy treat.

-Optional add-ins – Feel free to add in a scoop of protein powder, handful of raw nuts, a tablespoon of chia seeds, flax seeds, or hemp seeds, maca powder (which will give it a malty taste), or a dash of nutmeg.
+~ Optional add-ins : A scoop of protein powder, a tablespoon of chia seeds, flax seeds or hemp seeds, a teaspoon of maca powder, or a dash of nutmeg.
 Please note, the more you add, the more liquid you’ll need, so adjust as necessary.

 I hope you love this recipe as much as we do!
 If you tried it, please use the rating system in the recipe card and leave a comment below with your feedback.